-While northern Labrador Settlers (again, the descendants of early mixed European-Inuit unions) living in today's Nunatsiavut have long been recognized as Indigenous, the same isn't true of Settlers in central and southern Labrador.
-Kennedy explains that at the time of the creation of the NANL and LIA, Settlers further south "had neither involvement with nor interest in ethnopolitics."9 In fact, he asserts that his conversations with Settlers on the south-central coast between 1979-83 confirmed that they "resented Labrador [Indigenous] peoples" because of the perception that they received too much public funding.10 The NCC fully acknowledges in its 2010 report to the Government of Canada that its membership long denied having Indigenous ancestry,11 though it downplays how they may have opposed Indigenous peoples in the past.
+While northern Labrador Settlers (again, the descendants of early mixed European-Inuit unions) had long been recognized as Indigenous, the same isn't true of Settlers in central and southern Labrador with similar, and sometimes, the same ancestry.
+Kennedy (1988) has explained that at the time of the creation of the NANL and LIA, Settlers further south "had neither involvement with nor interest in ethno-politics."10 In fact, he asserts that his conversations with Settlers on the south-central coast between 1979-83 confirmed that they "resented Labrador [Indigenous] peoples" because of the perception that they received too much public funding.11 The NCC fully acknowledges in its 2010 report to the Government of Canada that its membership long denied having Indigenous ancestry, though it downplays how they may have opposed Indigenous peoples in the past.

-Peter Armitage and Kennedy explain that south-central Settlers first formally referred to themselves as "Métis" in the mid-1980s, as part of the movement to support expansion of the Goose Bay military base.12 In fact, they identify prominent Settlers who led the movement to support military expansion by openly disparaging the Innu opposition to low-level flying in quite racist terms.13 Kennedy goes so far as to claim that the Labrador Metis Association (LMA) was specifically created as part of a political strategy to support military expansion and oppose Indigenous resistance to the expansion: "The actual formation of the LMA appears to have occurred in 1985 when an influential white civil servant in Goose Bay, who actively promotes military expansion in Labrador, helped form a new native organization, so as to dilute native opposition to militarization."14 The LMA's original Articles of Association (1986) appear to support Kennedy's argument, since they granted membership to anybody "settled North of the Pinware River prior to 1940, who has remained there since, and their descendants."
-In other words, the LMA expressly empowered white Labradorians with no Indigenous ancestry to claim to be "Indigenous," in what appears to have been a political strategy to oppose the successful Innu-led resistance to military expansion in the region.15 Kennedy confirms that the LMA president in 1988 stated that eligibility for membership "doesn't necessarily mean to have to have native blood."16

-Apparently, the LMA was quite successful in mobilizing federal government sympathies, receiving \$1.5 million in funding (\$3.1 million adjusted for inflation) in its first two years of operation17 All told, Kennedy was raising red flags about the LMA in the immediate aftermath of its creation: "The extreme subjectivity of LMA membership criteria raises troubling questions about the Association's motives and legitimacy."18 At this point in time, the LMA was primarily an organization concentrated in the Upper Lake Melville (especially North West River and Happy Valley-Goose Bay) area.
+Peter Armitage and Kennedy (1989) explain that south-central Settlers first formally referred to themselves as "Métis" in the mid-1980s (814), as part of the movement to support expansion of the Goose Bay military base.12 In fact, they identify some Settlers who led the movement to support military expansion by openly disparaging the Innu opposition to low-level flying in quite racist terms.13 Kennedy (1988) goes so far as to claim that the LMA was specifically created as part of a political strategy to support military expansion and oppose Indigenous opposition to the expansion: "The actual formation of the LMA appears to have occurred in 1985 when an influential white civil servant in Goose Bay, who actively promotes military expansion in Labrador, helped form a new native organization, so as to dilute native opposition to militarization."14 The LMA's original Articles of Association (1986) appear to support Kennedy's argument, since they granted membership to anybody "settled North of the Pinware River prior to 1940, who has remained there since, and their descendants."
+In other words, the LMA expressly empowered white Labradorians with no Indigenous ancestry to claim to be "Indigenous," in what appears to have been a political strategy to oppose the Innu and Inuit in the region.
+Apparently, the LMA was quite successful in mobilizing federal government sympathies, receiving \$1.5 million in funding (\$3.1 million adjusted for inflation) in its first two years of operation15 All told, Kennedy was raising red flags about the LMA in the 1980s: "The extreme subjectivity of LMA membership criteria raises troubling questions about the Association's motives and legitimacy."16 At this point in time, the LMA was primarily an organization concentrated in the Upper Lake Melville (especially North West River and Happy Valley-Goose Bay) area.